‘A person who can drive an automobile can fly a helicopter’

 Nor will the strict physical examination that now might prohibit many thousands from flying an airplane be necessary.
 A person who can drive an automobile can fly a helicopter; and a man or woman with middle-aged reflexes is just as safe in one as in the other because the helicopter, as a rule, is always moving slowly when close to the ground.
 The helicopter owner will have to pass no stricter examination than is—or should be—necessary for driving a motorcar.
 He should not be color-blind, his vision should be normal with or without glasses.
 A man or woman with a heart ailment should not drive a helicopter—nor an automobile.

 This entry was posted on Wednesday, September 22nd, 2010 at 7:21 am and is filed under Cities, Commuting, Congestion, Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.